Cherreads

 "I am not a demon."

-Stone cracked under my feet.
+Stone cracked under his feet.

 Several guards fainted instantly.